Gamer-friend/windows/README.md

+> [!WARNING]
+> I have no affiliation with Microsoft.
+> This project is purely educational and community-driven.
+> Production and Software development with CREDIT is allowed and required.
+> Using Windows Codespace Simulater with Docker Container (WCSWD) Without any docker lisence will be put to the subjects code 021 of DOCKER_REGULATION_RULES.

 🪟 Windows11 Codespaces Desktop & VM
 Run a Windows 11-style Linux desktop in GitHub Codespaces — or launch a full Windows 11 VM locally via Docker/KVM.
 Roblox-ready, beginner-friendly, and visually immersive.